-Definition, scope and importance of Retailing, Retail Formats, Theories of retail development, Global and Indian Retail scenario.
+Definition, scope and importance of Retailing, Retail Formats, key terminologies in retailing, Technologies in retail, Trends in retail, challenges in retail, Theories of retail development, Global and Indian Retail scenario.
 FDI (Foreign Direct Investment) in Retail: Pros and Cons in the current scenario.